 The admission to the MBA in Hospital Management depends on the institute type.
 Some universities offer admission on the basis of valid entrance exam scores in exams like CAT/MAT/XAT/CMAT, etc. However, some colleges offer direct admission based on the merit of the candidate.
 Given below is the admission process for the NIMS Institute of Management, Delhi

 Step 1: The first step to take admission to this institute is to visit the official website of the institute.
-You can apply for admission online through the website.
+Students can apply for admission online through the website.
 Navigate to the course page and click on the MBA in Risk and Insurance Management course.

 Step 2: Now that you’re on the course information page, press “Apply Now Online.”
-The website will redirect you to the admission page.
+The website will redirect to the admission page.
 Now the candidate needs to fill out the required information.

 MBA in Risk and Insurance Management Jobs & Careers